lantler/private-tracker/README.md

 # Private Tracker
-a simple app to track you cycle offline.
+a simple app to track you cycle offline to protect your privacy.